Houdini 22.0 Nodes Geometry nodes

 Note

 When sculpting while the Weight is below 1, the internally recorded deformation will be a magnified version of your sculpt edit.
-Such that when the Weight is then applied to lessen your deformation’s presence, the post-processed result in the viewport matches the shape you had just sculpted.
+When the Weight is then applied to lessen your deformation’s presence, the post-processed result in the viewport matches the shape you sculpted.

-If you later increase the Weight, you will see the magnified version of your shape.
-If this is undesired, try using the Blend To Rest Viewport Slider to lessen the deformation’s presence.
+If you increase the Weight, you will see the magnified version of your shape.
+If not desired, try using the Blend To Rest Viewport Slider to lessen the deformation’s presence.

 Clip Parameters